SeismicSource/requake/docs/running.rst

-   print_families      print families to screen plot_families       plot traces for one ore more event families plot_timespans      plot family timespans plot_slip           plot cumulative slip for one or more families map_families        plot families on a map flag_family         flag a family of repeating earthquakes as valid or not
+   print_families      print families to screen plot_families       plot traces for one ore more event families plot_timespans      plot family timespans plot_cumulative     cumulative plot for one or more families map_families        plot families on a map flag_family         flag a family of repeating earthquakes as valid or not
                        valid.
 Note that all families are valid by default